Kupchanski/xray_object_detection/ReadMe.md

 ## How can the current pipelines be improved:

-1) Try other EfficientDet configurations (there are more than 50 of them) or other models (Detr, Detectron, Yolo ).
-As well as other image sizes.
+1) Experiment with Different Configurations: Try other EfficientDet configurations (there are more than 50 of them) or other models (DETR, Detectron, YOLO).
+Also, experiment with different image sizes.

-2) Take additional data from other datasets, mark up more photos by rare classes.
-In general, the task of training a good detector on 800 images for 8 classes is quite difficult.
-It is even possible to generate synthetic data.
+2) Extend the Dataset: Use additional data from other datasets and label more images for rare classes.
+Training a good detector on 800 images for 8 classes is challenging.
+Also we can try to generate synthetic data.

-3) Come up with a set of good augmentations, so far I have taken the most basic ones and only experimented a bit with augmentations.
+3) Develop Better Augmentations: Experiment with a variety of augmentations.
+So far, only the most basic augmentations have been used.

-4) Experiments with hyperparameters.
+4) Hyperparameter Tuning: Experiment with different hyperparameters to optimize the model.

-5) Trying to find pre-trained detectors on other medical data and take those as a starting point.
+5) Use special Pre-trained Models: Find pre-trained detectors on other medical data and use them as a starting point.